 TIP: It’s important that you download the largest size available from the stock photo site so that the photo will still be big enough once you’ve cropped it down!

-Use Picmonkey to crop photos down to a size that are ready to be uploaded straight onto your blog:
+Use Picmonkey to crop photos down to a size that

 1. Open the ‘Crop’ menu